aghstrategies/com.aghstrategies.tsys/README.md

 3. Entering the amount to refund (this will be prepopulated as the total payment amount).
 4. Clicking Issue Refund

-NOTE CiviCRM has other Refund workflows which will result in the Contribution in CiviCRM to be updated to the status Refunded but not update TSYS.
+NOTE CiviCRM has other Refund workflows which will result in the Contribution in CiviCRM to be updated to the status Refunded but not update GPI.

 ## Testing
 [Credit Card Numbers to test with](https://docs.tsysmerchant.com/knowledge-base/testing-certification-tools/test-processor)